 Serving Suggestions

-Smoking Rack of Lamb is a tender and flavorful way to serve lamb.
+Smoked Rack of Lamb for Easter, or for any celebration, is a tender and flavorful way to serve lamb.
 Perfect balance between smokey and tenderness, the best way to serve the best cut of Australian Lamb.
+Aussie Lamb is the best!
+Have you tried it?
+Rate it and tag #petersfoodadventures on Instagram.
 Bon Appetit! Приятного аппетита!

 Equipment